Wendell & Wild: Plot

-Wendell and Wild test the cream on Bests, who comes back to life and convinces the Klaxons to pay the brothers to revive the deceased members of the town council.
-This will give the Klaxons the votes they need to demolish the town and expand their prisons, but, fearing they could resurrect anyone else in the cemetery, where the other witnesses of the brewery arson, the burned brew workers, are too, the Klaxons tell Wendell and Wild that if they revive Kat's parents or any dead people, including the witnesses, in the cemetery, they won't pay for their fair or for the school.
-Bests returns to school, and Kat confronts the brothers, who make her vow to serve them forever in exchange for her parents' resurrection but it is just a ruse to make sure that they won’t resurrect anyone in the cemetery.
-Forced to dig up the council members, whom Wendell and Wild revive, Raúl steals the cream and revives Delroy and Wilma himself.
+Wendell and Wild test the cream on Bests, resurrecting him.
+Bests convinces the Klaxons to pay him and the brothers to revive the deceased members of the town council, and give the Klaxons the votes needed to demolish Rust Bank and expand their prisons, on the condition that nobody else is revived.
+The brothers force Kat to serve them, lying of her parents' resurrection.
+Forced to exhume the council members, whom the brothers revive, Raúl steals the cream, reviving Delroy and Wilma himself.
 Reunited with her parents, Kat helps Raúl escape the brothers.

-After the zombie council approves the Klaxons' plans and pay Bests, Wendell, and Wild with a bag full of money, Siobhan discovers her parents' lies about the conditions of their prisons.
-Helley and Manberg make Kat undergo a ritual called soul binding, confronting her memories and severing her allegiance with Wendell and Wild, resulting in her accepting the fact that her parents' death was not her fault.
-The soul binding ritual further gives her the control of her precognitive powers, which Helley reveals are a consequence of her status as a hell maiden.
-After learning of their resurrection, Bests, Wendell, and Wild kidnap Delroy and Wilma and take them to the cemetery to kill them until Kat, Raúl, Helley, and Manberg stop them, where Siobhan, who followed her pet pygmy goat Gabby Goat to the cemetery, reveals that her parents paid Bests, Wendell, and Wild worthless company money.
-Buffalo Belzer appears, having discovered Wendell and Wild's deception, but a mural painted by Raúl as his art project, depicting his mother Marianna, as a mighty Mayan warrior, defending and protecting a baby Raúl against a two-headed dragon (representing the Klaxons) painted part-by-part on every house's roof in Rust Bank, convinces him to make up with his sons.
-Manberg releases his collection of jarred demons after learning they are Belzer's children in exchange for Kat and the others.
-Belzer apologizes to Wendell and Wild, approving their plans for a new fair.
-Bests dies again, and Belzer explains that the cream's effects are only temporary, and reveals the strands of hair Wendell and Wild have been planting on his head would have fallen off anyway.
+After the zombie council approves the Klaxons' plans, paying Bests and the brothers, Siobhan discovers her parents' lies about their prisons' conditions.
+Helley and Manberg subject Kat to "soul binding", confronting her memories, severing her allegiance with the brothers, making her acknowledge her parents' death was not her fault.
+The ritual grants Kat control of her precognition, which Helley reveals are from her hell maiden powers.

+Learning their resurrection, Bests and the brothers kidnap Kat's parents and take them to the cemetery to kill them, though Kat's group intervene.
+Siobhan, who followed her pygmy goat Gabby Goat to the cemetery, reveals that her parents paid Bests and the brothers worthless company money.
+Belzer discovers the brothers' deception, but a mural by Raúl painted on the roof of Rust Bank's houses convinces him to make up with his sons.
+Learning they are Belzer's children, Manberg releases his collection of jarred demons in exchange for Kat's group.
+Belzer apologizes to Wendell and Wild, approving their plans for their Dream Fair.
+Bests dies again, as Belzer confirms that the cream's effects are impermanent.